Guidance for managing the editorial team and the dev guide.

 We think you would make a wonderful addition to the team.

 [IF GUEST EDITOR:You are familiar with the editor's role as you've been a guest editor].
-We aim for editors to handle four packages per year ([IF GUEST EDITOR including the one one you just finished!]).
+We aim for editors to handle four packages per year ([IF GUEST EDITOR including the one you just finished!]).

 We ask that editors make an informal commitment of serving for two years, and re-evaluate their participation after that.